 Greater Manchester is providing a helping hand for residents during the cost of living crisis - find out more on GMCA's Helping Hand webpage.

-The 'Doing Digital in Later Life’ guide has been produced as part of the Greater Manchester's commitment to tackling the digital divide, supporting over-75's with the skills, connectivity, and technology to participate digitally.
+The 'Doing Digital in Later Life’ guide (internal webpage) has been produced as part of the Greater Manchester's commitment to tackling the digital divide, supporting over-75's with the skills, connectivity, and technology to participate digitally.